winitzki/scall/tutorial/programming_dhall.md

 ### Data constructors and pattern matching

 To create values of type `GFix F` more conveniently, we will now implement a function called `makeGFix`.
-The code of that function uses the generic `pack` function (see the section about existential types) to create values of type `∃ r. r × (r → F r)`.
+The code of that function uses the generic `pack` function (defined in the section "Working with existential types") to create values of type `∃ r. r × (r → F r)`.

 ```dhall
 let makeGFix = λ(F : Type → Type) → λ(r : Type) → λ(x : r) → λ(rfr : r → F r) →